International Student Homestay Charter

 Our Policy

 At the Irish College of English it is our policy to act like any reasonably prudent parent when dealing with an emergency situation.
-However due to the short term nature of stays (normally 2 – 4 weeks) we are not in a position to train staff or host families in dealing with specific students’ medical conditions.
+However due to the short term nature of stays (normally 1 – 4 weeks) we are not in a position to train staff or hosts in dealing with specific students’ medical conditions.

 We would advise parents or guardians of students with serious medical conditions to consider whether their child is mature enough regarding the management of their medical condition to attend a course abroad.
 Parents should familiarise themselves with all information available on our website at www.iceireland.com.
 Should you decide that the programme is not suitable for your child we will be happy to cancel their booking and refund the course pre arrival.

 Should parents or guardians decide to send children to one of our camps, they in doing so acknowledge that their child is capable of attending such a course.
-In addition parents or guardians are aware that the school, its staff or host families cannot be responsible for any medication or prevention of allergies or other conditions.
+In addition, parents or guardians are aware that the school, it’s staff or hosts cannot be responsible for any medication or prevention of allergies or other conditions.

 Please note:

-At the Irish College of English we organise a home stay booking service to facilitate students wishing to study at our school.
-We have policies in place to ensure that host families are of a proper standard and we receive feedback from students on each host family stay, this feedback along with an inspection by our host family coordinator allows us recommend families to students.
+At the Irish College of English, we organise a home stay booking service to facilitate students wishing to study at our school.
+We have policies in place to ensure that hosts are of a proper standard and we receive feedback from students on each home stay, this feedback along with an inspection by a member of ICE allows us recommend hosts to students.
 The Irish College of English accepts no responsibility for any instances occurring during the home stay or for any damage or loss incurred etc.